procore/documentation/oauth/oauth_client_credentials.md

 ## Introduction

 The Client Credentials flow is perhaps the most simple of the OAuth 2.0 flows supported by the Procore API.
 The primary difference with the Client Credentials flow is that it is not associated with a specific Procore user (resource owner).
 In addition, it is not necessary to first obtain an authorization code before retrieving an access token when using the the Client Credentials grant type.
-The Procore API implementation of the Client Credentials flow relies on the use of a [_service account_]().
+The Procore API implementation of the Client Credentials flow relies on the use of a [_service account_](https://support.procore.com/faq/what-is-a-service-account){:target="_blank" rel="noopener"}.

 The Client Credentials grant type provides a specific grant flow in which the resource owner (that is, the user) is not involved.
 When using this grant with Procore, the client application requests an access token using only its own credentials (via an existing service account), and uses the access token on behalf of the client application itself.
-This grant flow is best-suited for API methods that are used by the client application in general, instead of methods that apply to a certain resource owner, for example, API methods for reporting, analytics, administrative tasks, system maintenance, etc.
-This method for using an API is also referred to as _userless access_.
+This grant flow is best-suited for API methods that are used by the client application in general, instead of methods that apply to a certain resource owner, for example, API methods for reporting, analytics, administrative tasks, system maintenance, etc. This method for using an API is also referred to as _userless access_.

 ## Common Use Cases